In this article, we will explore BasicTextField in Jetpack Compose with examples.

 It is just a plain text field without any customization.
 Let’s add colors to it.

-The decorationBox parameter helps us to add decorations like images, hint, placeholder, background color, etc.
+The decorationBox parameter helps us to add decorations like rounded corners, background color, hint, placeholder, icons, etc.

 @Composable